vzunguyen/monopoly_test/README.md

 3. Rent price is different to property price: For this, I decided that rent price should be 50% property price as any prices under will make the rent too low for bankruptcy event to happen.
 4. Dice rolls are not randomized, and only 1-6 roll values are possible.
 5. If player is going bankrupt, give the owner the remaining money of the player, and the player will have 0 money left.
+6. GO will always be at the start of the board.

 # How to run this application?
 1. [Installing Ruby](https://www.ruby-lang.org/en/documentation/installation/) (I'm using rbenv to manage Ruby versions)